ryanongit04/webinarjam-coupon-and-trial/readme.md

 ### 🎁 30-Day Extended Trial (Special Promo)

 Want even more time to test it out?
-Use our special coupon to unlock a full **30-day free trial** with **30% off** when you decide to upgrade!
+Use our special coupon to unlock a full **30-day trial** with **30% off** when you decide to upgrade!

 👉 [Get the 30-Day Trial + 30% Discount](https://try.kartra.com/zm2118d4jb56-b6tcv)